Year 8 homework

 Students are given four different homework activities during their rotation which will cover: health and safety, research into a material, a comprehension task and revision for a recall test.

-This term, Year 8 are studying physics or chemistry and the homework tasks are linked to these topics.
-A version of each week’s homework can be found below.
+This term, students are studying physics or chemistry and the homework tasks are linked to these topics.
+A version of each week’s homework can be found here.